Sustainability Management

 1. 3Enhancement of preventive legal functions

-• Interviews of operating companies on compliance issues and response status: 25 companies
+• Interview operating companies on compliance issues and response status (25 companies)

-• Interview operating companies on compliance issues and response status: 25 companies
+• Implement interviews on compliance issues and response status

 1. 4Strengthen the internal reporting system